spring-epfl/tandem/README.md

 # Tandem proof of concept

-This repository accompanies the paper "Tandem: Securing Keys by Using a Central Server While Preserving Privacy" by Wouter Lueks, Brinda Hampiholi, Greg Alpár, and Carmela Troncoso, which will be included in PoPETs 2020.3.
+This repository accompanies the paper *Tandem: Securing Keys by Using a Central Server While Preserving Privacy* by Wouter Lueks, Brinda Hampiholi, Greg Alpár, and Carmela Troncoso, which will be included in PoPETs 2020.3.
 This repository contains a proof of concept implementation of the timing critical Tandem protocols.

 The goal of this repository is to enable reproducing the measurements in the paper.

+**Warning** This code should be considered alpha quality and prototype software.
+The code, including the cryptography is potentially insecure.
+Do not use in production.

 ## Getting started using the Vagrant VM